 If you like pizza, then surely, you know about red pepper flakes.
 However, these flakes come dried and crushed, but not ground, so if you need a specific texture, you may want to try something else.

 They are still spicy, but not overly so, and they can be a good kick for your meal.
-They are most commonly found in Italian foods and sometimes in creamy sauces.
+They are most commonly found in Italian foods and sometimes in creamy hot sauce.

 #2.
 Jalapeño powder

 This is probably a pepper you’ve come around to, especially if you like Mexican food.
-But did you know that this pepper also comes in powder form?
+But did you know that jalapeno peppers also come in powder form?

-This is a low-heat substitute, but be careful, as the taste is very different from cayenne pepper.
+This is a low-heat substitute, but be careful, as the taste is very different from cayenne pepper powder.
 Unlike the actual pepper, the powder isn’t as hot because the seeds have been removed and it can be used in any type of meal, though Hispanic foods are more common.

 #3.
 Spanish paprika